fhnw-iot-5ibb1/fhnw-iot-project-Terrarium-Monitoring-Control-System/README.md

 * Both team members are able to explain the project

 ## Deliverables
+The following deliverables are mandatory.

 ### Source code
-Source code, commited to (this) project repo.
+Source code, committed to (this) project repo.
 1) Embedded code / microcontroller firmware.
 2) Glue Code used on the gateway or "in the cloud".
 3) App or Web UI code, or IoT platform setup steps.

 ### Presentation
-4-slide presentation, PDF format, commited to (this) project repo.
+4-slide presentation, PDF format, committed to (this) project repo.
-1) Use-case.
+1) Use-case of your project.
-2) Reference model.
+2) Reference model of your project.
-3) Short, one slide interface docs.
+3) Single slide interface documentation.
 4) Issues you faced, how you solved them.

 ### Live Demo
-Working end-to-end prototype, "device to cloud".
+Working end-to-end prototype, "device to cloud", 10' presentation and demo.
 1) Sensor input on a IoT device triggers an event.
-2) The event / measurement shows up online.
+2) The event or measurement shows up online (app or Web).
 3) The event triggers actuator output<sup>*</sup>.

 <sup>*</sup>) Same or separate device, details are up to you.

-### Submitting results
+## Submitting results
-Commit and push local changes to your repository, before 03.06.2019, 00:00.
+Commit and push local changes to your repository, before Demo Day 03.06.2019, 00:00.